 I don’t know what it is but I am loving the grill right now.
 Maybe it’s because when I grill, I feel like cleanup is easier.
 Or maybe it’s because I can pull a hot meal together without heating up the house.
 Or maybe it’s because it rained for so much this spring that I’m grateful to be in the sun.
-Whatever the reason, this recipe for marinated skirt steak and grilled vegetables is the perfect excuse to get outside and light the grill.

 My other current love is going to the farmer’s market every Saturday, getting inspired by all the beautiful produce that is available now, and picking out whatever looks best to make for dinner.
 So, it’s no wonder this has been a favorite meal lately: farmer’s market vegetables + hot grill = happy times.